Respect for the past inspires a whimsical starwood restoration.

 Reflecting back on the project, Broughton is pensive about what has become an overriding goal for both herself and her Aspen-headquartered firm, which turned 15 in June.
 “It’s all about stewardship,” she says.
 “Uniting the past of a building with the technical processes of today, while appreciating and respecting the people who were here before us.”

-PHOTOS BY BRENT MOSS PHOTOGRAPHY
+Photography by: PHOTOS BY BRENT MOSS PHOTOGRAPHY